-There is a growing body of research demonstrating that an individual’s metabolic ‘biosignature’, measured through nuclear magnetic resonance (NMR) spectroscopy, can possibly provide reliable insight into the severity of COVID-19 disease, patient progress towards recovery, and individual risk of developing Post-Acute COVID Syndrome (PACS), also known as ‘long COVID’.
+There is a growing body of research demonstrating that an individual’s metabolic ‘biosignature’, measured through nuclear magnetic resonance (NMR*) spectroscopy, can possibly provide reliable insight for researching into the severity of COVID-19 disease, patient progress towards recovery, and individual risk of developing Post-Acute COVID Syndrome (PACS), also known as ‘long COVID’.

 This white paper reviews several key publications that have identified biomarkers of metabolic changes associated with PACS.
 These studies have led to a more advanced understanding of how a person’s metabolic phenotype can influence their likelihood of developing PACS and, eventually, contribute to better patient outcomes.